Robust Factor Number Specification for Large-dimensional Elliptical Factor Model: Real-data Example

 We find that $\hat r_{ER}$ performs stably, always giving an estimate of 2 factors.
 In most period $\hat r_{MKTCR}$ are larger than $\hat r_{EG}$ and smaller than $\hat r_{TCR}$, which matches the simulation results when the data are generated from some heavy-tailed distributions.
 The kurtosis in Figure \ref{fig:1} can also support the conjecture that the real data are heavy-tailed.
 Another interesting finding is that both $\hat r_{TCR}$ and $\hat r_{MKTCR}$ experience several variations during or near the economic recession dates.
 It's possibly the recessions that cause the alternations of the number of factors.
 Maybe this can be applied to predict the beginning of recessions.
 We see that both $\hat r_{TCR}$ and $\hat r_{MKTCR}$ show a vibration from 2015 to 2016.
 Though it has not been recorded as recession by NEBR, it's widely known that the global economy faced with serious crisis during this period.

 The results of the estimated number of factors are quite different from the findings in \cite{McCracken2015FRED} in the following two aspects.
-Firstly \cite{McCracken2015FRED} always give larger estimates with 6 or even 8 factors.
-Secondly they found that the recessions tended to increase the number of factors while in Figure \ref{fig:3} we can see that the recessions may also decrease it. \cite{McCracken2015FRED} determined the number of factors with the criterion proposed by \cite{Bai2002Determining}, and the simulations in \cite{Xia2017Transformed} give clues that \cite{Bai2002Determining}'s criteria might perform badly with serially and cross-sectionally correlated errors.
+Firstly McCracken and Ng \cite{McCracken2015FRED}'s method always gives larger estimates with 6 or even 8 factors.
+Secondly they found that the recessions tend to increase the number of factors while in Figure \ref{fig:3} we can see that the recessions may also decrease it.
+McCracken and Ng \cite{McCracken2015FRED} determined the number of factors with the criterion proposed by \cite{Bai2002Determining}, and the simulations in \cite{Xia2017Transformed} give clues that Bai and Ng \cite{Bai2002Determining}'s criteria might perform badly with serially and cross-sectionally correlated errors.
 From this perspective, we believe $\hat r_{MKTCR}$ and $\hat r_{TCR}$ give more reliable estimates and thus are more suitable for financial data analysis.
 Besides, based on our simulation results, $\hat r_{TCR}$ tends to overestimate for heavy-tailed distributed data, so we believe $\hat r_{MKTCR}$ shall be the best estimate in this real data example.